deepnsoul/TIL/infovis/basic.md

 ### Why Use Computers to Visualize Data?

-1. The first one is obviously that with a computer, we can visualize a lot of data
+1. The first one is obviously that with a computer, we can visualize a lot of data.
 2. The second reason is that computers allow you to interact with digital graphical representations.
 3. But, there are still people who actually like drawing data with their hands.
 [Dear Data](http://www.dear-data.com/) by Giorgia Lupi and Stefanie Posavec is a beautiful example.